El Dorado: Contemporary accounts

 Aside from the aforementioned statement by Gonzalo de la Peña (from a testimony given in July 1539), no written references to a place or a person called "El Dorado" have been found prior to 1541.
 In this year, historian Oviedo recorded a story that was current among the Spanish inhabitants of Quito, relating to a native ruler called the "Golden Chief" or "King":

 They tell me that what they have learned from the Indians is that that great lord or prince goes about continually covered in gold dust as fine as ground salt.
 He feels that it would be less beautiful to wear any other ornament ...
 He washes away at night what he puts on each morning, so that it is discarded and lost, and he does this every day of the year ...
 The Indians say that this chief or king is a very rich and great ruler.
 He anoints himself every morning with a certain gum or resin that sticks very well.
 The powdered gold adheres to that unction ... until his entire body is covered from the soles of his feet to his head.
 He looks as resplendent as a gold object worked by the hand of a great artist.

-The timing suggests that this story was brought back to Quito by the men who had assisted in the conquest of the Muisca.
 Oviedo did not specify where the golden prince was to be found, but by the 1580s, the legend had become definitely associated with the Muisca, as evidenced by the following account written by Juan de Castellanos: (Note: The original account was in the form of a poem, a portion of Elegías de varones ilustres de Indias.
 An English verse translation can be found in Zahm, J. A. (1917).
 "The Quest of El Dorado".)